-When using the Web Macro Recorder in stand-alone mode (click Tools > Login Macro Recorder or Tools > Workflow Macro Recorder in Fortify WebInspect or in the Fortify WebInspect Enterprise Administrative Console), click the Browser Settings button in the toolbar to display the Proxy Settings and Network Authentication tabs, described in the following sections.
-For Guided Scans, Basic Scans in Fortify WebInspect, and Web Site Scans in Fortify WebInspect Enterprise, proxy settings and network authentication are configured as part of the scan.
+When using the Session-based Web Macro Recorder in stand-alone mode in Fortify WebInspect or in the Fortify WebInspect Enterprise Administrative Console, click the Browser Settings button in the toolbar to display the Proxy Settings and Network Authentication tabs.

-Browser settings are not saved in macros.
+Note: Browser settings are not saved in macros.